Helios-One-HAM/The-HeliosOne-Game/README.md

 Please help Ham Radio pass the bill: https://www.arrl.org/current-legislation This project began as part of the grassroots campaign ongoing with the Amateur Radio community.

+I encourage you to read it before continuing onwards.

 ---

 # Part 1 — Helios 0ne: A Proposal to the Ham Community